pysat/pysat/docs/tutorial/tutorial_basics.rst

     dmsp[start:stop, 'ti'] = sub_array

-Note, np.where may be used to select a subset of data using either the convenient access or standard pandas or xarray selection methods.
+Note that :py:func:`np.where` may be used to select a subset of data using either the convenient access or standard pandas or xarray selection methods.

 .. code:: python